prabhakarrawat/prabhakarrawat/README.md

 #### PROJECTS
 ##### Forecasting energy consumption of building using machine learning
-1. Cleaned and analyzed 20 million+ rows & 16 columns to predict energy consumption of building
+1. Cleaned and analyzed 20 million+ rows & 16 columns to predict the energy consumption of the building
-2. Trained linear models, random forests and gradient boosted trees using scikit-learn and XGBoost
+2. Trained linear models, random forests, and gradient-boosted trees using scikit-learn and XGBoost
-3.
+3. Achieved RMSE of 0.31862 after hyperparameter tuning for XGBOOST model
 ##### Exploratory Data Analysis of Brazil's weather and renewable energy potential [(view here)](https://jovian.com/prabhakarrawat/exploratory-data-analysis-of-brazils-weather-and-renewable-energy-potential)
 1. Analyzed 8 million+ rows of Brazil's weather data containing 27 columns using Pandas
 2. Cleaned, analyzed, and created visualizations using NumPy, Pandas, Seaborn, Plotly & Folium